PLENVU Prep and Colonoscopy Preparation Instructions

 • The day of the procedure you may not have gum, mints, ice chips, hard candies or cigarettes.

-• You may have clear liquids up to THREE hours before your procedure.
+• You may have clear liquids up to three hours before your procedure.
 This includes the prep solution.

-• You cannot have anything in your mouth (gum, mint, cough drop, ice chips etc.) THREE hours before your procedure.
+• You cannot have anything in your mouth (gum, mint, cough drop, ice chips etc.) three hours before your procedure.

 PREPARATION